Skip to Content

 Care Issues

-In this case, you might have to remove the yellowed leaves and make sure that all of the needs of the plant are met, so that it can grow in its new location.
+In this case, you might have to remove the yellowed leaves and make sure that all of the plant’s needs are met so that it can grow in its new location.

-After a few months, you will notice new growth on the plant.
-This indicates that the plant is now leaving its dormancy period, and you will automatically notice new growth on the plant.
+After a few months, you will notice new growth in the plant.
+This indicates that the plant is now leaving its dormancy period.

 Ideally, if you have a fence around your garden, make sure you plant the calla lily in the corner so that it will remain protected from wind on all sides.